zaiisao/Documentation/en/Recording/recording_cpp.md

 This callback is triggered when the raw video data has been received.

-The callbacks are available for every frame of the video and this callback can be used to detect sexually explicit content, if necessary.
+This callback is triggered for every received raw video frame and can be used to detect sexually explicit content, if necessary.

 Agora recommends capturing the i frame only and neglecting the others.